Internet Pornography and Children – Jordan Rants!

 Issues Pertaining to Internet Pornography and Children

-Internet Pornography and Children – I watched a documentary recently called “The Price of Pleasure” that addressed issues with children and pornography, and, as you might predict, it was pretty upsetting.
+Internet Pornography and Children – I watched a documentary recently called “The Price of Pleasure” that addressed issues the pertain to children and pornography.
+As you might predict, it was pretty upsetting.

 Just consider these statistics about Internet Pornography & Children :

 - 11 years old is a conservative estimate of when children are first exposed to online pornography

 - 90% of children, ages 8-16 year olds have viewed porn on the internet (usually while doing homework)